Lee Cheuk Yiu

 Lee Cheuk Yiu (李卓耀; born 28 August 1996) is a Hong Kong badminton player.
+He won the silver medal at the 2013 Asian Youth Games and a bronze medal at the 2014 Asian Junior Championships.

 Career

 Lee reached the final of the 2019 Hong Kong Open, after quarter- and semi-final wins against former world champion Viktor Axelsen and former world number one Srikanth Kidambi respectively.
 He eventually won against Anthony Sinisuka Ginting and secured his first title in a BWF World Tour tournament.

+Lee represented Hong Kong at the 2024 Summer Olympics, competing in the men's singles event.